temporalio/sdk-java/README.md

 Always do it in activities.
 - Don’t perform any IO or service calls as they are not usually deterministic.
 Use activities for that.
 - Only use `Workflow.currentTimeMillis()` to get current time inside a workflow.
-- Do not use native Java `Thread` class.
-Use `Workflow.newThread` to create workflow friendly `WorkflowThread`.
+- Do not use native Java `Thread` or any other multi-threaded classes like `ThreadPoolExecutor`.
+Use `Async.invoke` to execute code asynchronously.
 - Don't use any synchronization, locks and other standard Java blocking concurrency related classes besides provided by the Workflow class.
-There is no need in explicit synchronization as even multithreaded code inside a workflow is executed one thread at a time and under a global lock.
+There is no need in explicit synchronization as even multi-threaded code inside a workflow is executed one thread at a time and under a global lock.
   - Call `WorkflowThread.sleep` instead of `Thread.sleep`
   - Use `Promise` and `CompletablePromise` instead of `Future` and `CompletableFuture`.